 Celebrate the holidays in style at the Bardstown Row Aglow festival, an event where participating vendors have holiday-themed drinks and food specials.
 Take your furry friend along and order yourselves drinks to sip during live music at PG&J’s Dog Park Bar.
 Grab some friends and head to The Louisville Game Shop, a specialty store with hundreds of board games for everyone to enjoy.
 Pick up a vintage vinyl or CD at Underground Sounds.
 Shop for consignment furniture, art, and home decor at the Eyedia Shop.
 Try the Biscuit Sandwich with an Iced Crimson Americano at Gralehaus.
 Grab a seasonal specialty drink like Carmel Apple Cider or Maple Spice Latte at Quills Coffee.
 Enjoy dishes like Salmon or Striped Bass with live jazz in the background at Jack Fry’s.
 Stop by a neighborhood staple with a great happy hour and even better karaoke at The Highlands Tap Room.
 Join the crowd at Flanagan’s Ale House for Thursday Pint Nights.
 Or play pool or dance the night away at local favorite, Nowhere Bar!

 Moving to Louisville?
 Extra Space Storage has self storage facilities throughout the Louisville area that can help with your transition!
-Find a storage unit near you!
+Find cheap storage near you!

 Neighborhood statistics from AreaVibes